Chapter 4: Construction Details, Section 29: Treated Permeable Bases

 - Determine that the base is cured as specified.

 Contamination or filling voids with foreign material will destroy the base’s function.
-The assistant resident engineer should be alert to this problem and require the contractor to take steps to ensure the base remains free of any foreign material.
+The assistant resident engineer should be alert to this problem and require the contractor to take steps to make sure the base remains free of any foreign material.

 Do not allow any equipment on the completed mat except what is permitted in Section 5-1.37, “Maintenance and Protection,” of the Standard Specifications.

 For the finished surface of treated bases, the specifications provide tolerances above and below the grade established by the resident engineer.
-Check the finished surface as described for subgrade under “Before Work Begins” in this section.
-Document the results in the resident engineer’s daily report and require the specified corrections for low or high areas.
+Check the finished surface as described for subgrade in Section 4-2902, “Before Work Begins” in this manual.
+Document the results in Form CEM-4501, "Resident Engineer’s Daily Report or Assistant Resident Engineer's Daily Report," and require the specified corrections for low or high areas.
 For low areas, decide whether permeable base is removed and replaced or allowed to remain after correcting with specified pavement materials.
 Information in Chapter 650, “Pavement Drainage,” of the Highway Design Manual may be used to determine the adequate thickness of treated permeable base layers.

 Suggested levels of inspection for typical treated permeable base work activities are: